 He is experienced in civil, commercial and bankruptcy litigation, as well as amparo, with a particular focus on commercial and civil law matters.
 He has participated in commercial insolvency procedures, representing creditors and banking institutions before Mexican courts in credit recovery.

-His representation of major Mexican foreign financial institutions and multinational companies, and corporate litigation before Mexican federal and local courts.
-He has experience in insolvency and bankruptcy litigation practice, representing both creditors and debtors.
+Daniel has represented major Mexican foreign financial institutions and multinational companies on corporate litigation before Mexican federal and local courts, among others.
+He has experience in insolvency and bankruptcy litigation, representing both creditors and debtors.

 - Diploma Course on Bankruptcy Escuela Libre de Derecho, 2018

 - Daniel has been recognized by Chambers and The Legal 500 for his work on civil and commercial disputes.

 - The Legal 500 Latin America, Recommended in Mexico Dispute Resolution: Arbitration (2024)